-With the knob in AUTO position, dipped beam is activated automatically at twilight or when daylight becomes too weak.
-Dipped beam is also activated automatically if the windscreen wipers or the rear fog lamps are activated.
+With the knob in AUTO position, dipped beam is activated automatically at dusk or when daylight becomes too weak.
+Dipped beam is also activated automatically if the rear fog lamp is activated.

-With the knob in position D dipped beam is always switched on when the engine is running or when key position II is active.
+With the knob in position, dipped beam is always switched on when the engine is running or when key position II is active.

-Main beam flash
+◆ Main beam flash